Carlos-Delgado-7/Portfolio/README.md

 ### Data Exploration

-In this section, we delve into the analysis of COVID-19 data using SQL.
-The following query provide insights into various aspects of the pandemic:
+In this dedicated section, we delve into the comprehensive analysis of COVID-19 data using SQL.
+The query presented here offers valuable insights into various facets of the pandemic, allowing for a nuanced understanding of the situation.
+Should you be interested in acquiring the data for seamless integration into your database server, you can conveniently access it through the following link: https://covid.ourworldindata.org/data/owid-covid-data.csv.
+This dataset serves as a rich resource for gaining in-depth knowledge and facilitating meaningful exploration of the ongoing global health crisis.

 #### Percentage of Population Affected by COVID-19